dengking/programming-language/docs/C++/CppRef/Functions/GP/Forwarding-reference&perfect-forwarding/Perfect-forwarding-function-parameter/index.md

 constexpr T&& forward(std::remove_reference_t<T>& t) noexcept;
 ```

-Forwards lvalues as either lvalues or as rvalues, depending on T
+Forwards lvalues as either lvalues or as rvalues, depending on `T`

-When `t` is a [forwarding reference](https://en.cppreference.com/w/cpp/language/reference#Forwarding_references) (a function argument that is declared as an rvalue reference to a cv-unqualified function template parameter), this overload forwards the argument to another function with the [value category](https://en.cppreference.com/w/cpp/language/value_category) it had when passed to the calling function.
+When `t` is a [forwarding reference](https://en.cppreference.com/w/cpp/language/reference#Forwarding_references) (a function argument that is declared as an rvalue reference to a cv-unqualified function template parameter), this overload forwards the argument to another function(结合下来的例子来说，就是 `foo` 函数) with the [value category](https://en.cppreference.com/w/cpp/language/value_category) it had when passed to the calling function.

 For example, if used in a wrapper such as the following, the template behaves as described below: